US Sales Tax FAQ

 legislation generally requires an out-of-state retailer to collect and remit sales tax once the retailer meets a set level of sales transactions or gross receipts activity (a threshold) within the state.
 No physical presence is required.

 Economic nexus was a central issue in the United States Supreme Court case, South Dakota v.
 Wayfair.
-On June 21, 2018, the U.S. Supreme Court ruled in favor of South Dakota and overruled the traditional physical presence rule as a necessary requirement to impose sales tax and collection requirements on a remote retailer.
-This was the first Supreme Court decision on nexus since 1992.
-States now have the right to require tax collection from online retailers and other remote retailers with no physical presence in their state if they meet certain economic thresholds.
+The US Supreme Court ruled on June 21, 2018.
+South Dakota won the case.
+The traditional physical presence rule is no longer required.
+Sales tax and collection requirements can now be imposed on remote retailers.
+The first Supreme Court decision on nexus since 1992.
+States can now require tax collection from online retailers.
+Also, from other remote retailers with no physical presence in their state.
+But there are certain economic thresholds that they must meet.